dxmnlxrdd/Ligma-Optimizer/README.md

 **STRONGLY RECOMMENDED:** or **PLEASE,**
 Before using tweaks, create a System Restore Point.
-(There's Notification after opening the app.
-No excuses.)

 (And if you didn’t make a restore point?
 That’s on you.
 Just reset your PC.)